jy0205/LaVIT/README.md

 After pre-training, LaVIT can serve as a multi-modal generalist to perform both multi-modal comprehension and generation without further fine-tuning.
 Specifically, it has the following capabilities:

-* Read image contents and answer the questions.
+* Read image contents, generate the captions and answer the questions.
 * Text-to-image creation.
 * Image synthesis via Multi-modal Prompt.